-This is because they often use a Heriz-like medallion design and their single-wefted construction is similar to Hamadan rugs.
+They often use a Heriz-like medallion design and their single-wefted construction is similar to Hamadan rugs.
 (The backs of single-wefted rugs feature every other warp exposed across the width of the rug giving a distinctive pattern of easily defined lines across the rug).

 Nonetheless, upon closer inspection, Karaja oriental rugs can be seen to have specific construction and design features that make them quite unique.
-They fit well into our study of Oriental Rugs by Design.

 Rugs woven in Karaja are similar to many of the rugs in the area as far as color, texture, and pile height, but, as mentioned above, they have some unique features, especially in regard to their construction and their designs (see below).

 A loosely inserted single cotton weft, (yarn that is inserted from side to side), sometimes dyed blue or light gray, results in rugs that are completely smooth on the back side, quite unlike the rugs in neighboring weaving areas.

 Karaja rugs also have heavy double-cord serging on the sides.

 The foundation of the rug uses cotton for the warp (up and down yarns) and either wool or cotton for the wefts (side-to-side yarns).

 The pile is made of handspun wool and is tightly constructed.